riverdaleGithub/processing_23_24/1/readme.md

 <br>

 ## Part 3.
-Creaste an Emoji
+Create an Emoji

-Create an emoji expressing some type of information: feeling, season, thoughts, etc. This may be an existing emoji, or your own new emoji!
+Create an emoji expressing some type of information: feelings, seasons, thoughts, etc. This may be an existing emoji or your own new emoji!
 Take a look here for some ideas: <a href="https://emojipedia.org/" width="700" height="600">Emoji Reference</a>

 <details>